acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_features.md

     output.node_rel.file={path}                               Write the relation of nodes.
 It is important to idendifying the internal nodes. output.mlindelpoints.file={path}                          Write the inferred indel points.
-    output.pipparams.file={path}                              Write the estimated PIP parameters if the user set opt.likelihood=1
+    output.pipparams.file={path}                              Write the estimated PIP parameters if the user set opt.likelihood=1 output.prob_profile.file={path}                           Write the probability profile of each character of ancestral seqeunce.